-- For Collect Mode: Time, this is your data collection speed.
+- For Collect Mode Time: This is your data collection speed.
 Calculate this value by considering how many scans/ft or scans/m traveled are required to resolve your targets, as well as your movement speed.
-A good default is 50 scans/second. - For Collect Mode: Distance and Point, this number represents the maximum possible collect rate.
-If you exceed this maximum rate the overspeed beeps will sound.
-It is recommended that the scans/second be set lower as lower scan rates will auto stack and improve the signal to noise ratio.
-The ideal value for a 350HS antenna is 100 scans/second.
+A good default is 50 scans/second. - For Collect Mode Distance and Point: Set this as high as possible.
+The higher this number is, the faster you can survey.